Current International Travel Guidance

 For faculty, staff and students, Stanford recommends the following:

-- If you are a national of any of the seven countries specified in the executive order (Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen) and are considering travel outside the United States, please contact the Bechtel International Center (email firstname.lastname@example.org) in order to set up a consultation with an immigration attorney to discuss your specific situation.
+- If you are a national of any of the six countries specified in the March 6 executive order (Iran, Libya, Somalia, Sudan, Syria and Yemen) and are considering travel outside the United States, please contact the Bechtel International Center (email firstname.lastname@example.org) in order to set up a consultation with an immigration attorney to discuss your specific situation.

-- Regardless of whether you are a citizen of the seven designated countries or not, you are encouraged not to travel to any of the seven designated countries at the present time.
+- Regardless of whether you are a citizen of the six designated countries or not, you are encouraged not to travel to any of the six designated countries at the present time.
 This guidance also applies to U.S. citizens, given the uncertain nature of the current situation.

-- If you are a non-U.S. citizen from any country other than the seven designated countries and are considering other international travel, keep in mind that you may experience delays upon returning to the United States.
-If you are concerned about the risks of international travel at the present time, attend one of the upcoming information sessions that the Bechtel International Center is scheduling on Friday afternoons for the next several weeks.
+- If you are a non-U.S. citizen from any country other than the six designated countries and are considering other international travel, keep in mind that you may experience delays upon returning to the United States.
+If you have specific concerns about the risks of international travel, attend one of the open house advising sessions that the Bechtel International Center is holding on Friday afternoons from 2 to 4 p.m.
 These sessions will provide more information for (1) non-U.S. citizen students considering travel abroad and (2) faculty and researchers who have partnerships with scholars in other countries.
 Check the Bechtel International Center website for the scheduling details for these Friday afternoon sessions.

 - If you expect to travel internationally, remember that Stanford continues to offer a travel registry through the Office of International Affairs.
-Registering, which is encouraged but not required, allows you to be reached in an emergency and allows Stanford to be aware of faculty, students and staff who may need assistance if events occur that may jeopardize their safety, security or health.
+Registering, which is encouraged but not required, allows you to be reached in an emergency and allows Stanford to be aware of faculty, students and staff who may need assistance if events occur that may jeopardize their safety, security, legal rights or health.